Loading

 How much does a new windshield typically cost?

-The cost of a new windshield can vary significantly based on several factors.
-On average, you can expect to pay between $200 and $1,000 for a windshield replacement.
-Here are some key points to consider:
+The cost of a new windshield can vary significantly depending on several factors, but on average, you can expect to pay between $200 and $500 for a standard replacement.
+This article will provide a detailed breakdown of the typical windshield replacement costs and the key considerations that can impact the final price.

 Does AAA replace windshields for free?